Private Prosecution Solicitors

 What are the typical costs of a private prosecution?

-For simple cases, a typical prosecution will cost around £5,000 plus VAT.
-Costs will increase based on the amount of evidence and the number of investigatory enquiries that need to be made.
+For simple cases in the Magistrates Court, a typical prosecution will cost around £10,000 -£15,000 plus VAT.
+However, the costs will increase based on the length of the investigation and the amount of evidence that needs to be presented to court.
 We will provide you with a clear costs budget following initial advice and this will be updated regularly as the case progresses.
-Remember that a significant proportion of the costs may be paid back at the end of the case.
+Remember that a significant proportion of the costs should be paid back at the end of the case.

 Do I have to use a lawyer to bring a private prosecution?